jlegewie/zotfile/readme.md

 #### Changes in 4.2.3

+- Support for non ascii characters in source, destination and tablet directory
 - Fix: regression from 4.2.2
 - Fix: Error reporting for better debugging
+- Fix: Correct parsing of page number from Zotero item for extracted annotations

 #### Changes in 4.2.2